 Trying to decide on a sauna vs. steam room for your home?
+A sauna creates dry heat in an enclosed area and a steam room produces a moist and humid space.
 While both offer a ton of benefits (including the luxury of an on-demand spa experience), they differ quite a bit from a design perspective.
 Understanding what these differences are—and how they play out in terms of cost and installation—will go a long way toward helping you figure out which of the two is the best fit for your needs.
 And to help you to do it, we’ve put together this quick guide on the sauna vs. steam room basics that you need to know.

 Sauna vs. Steam Room: The Benefits